- Thanksgiving provides many opportunities for primary care practices to create experiences that foster gratitude and appreciation.

 - The Family Stone

-As a reminder, you should keep ratings in mind if you regularly have little ones in the waiting room.
+As a reminder, keep ratings in mind if you regularly have little ones in the waiting room.

 8. Hold a recipe contest

-If staff members like to share food, consider boosting the fun factor by holding a recipe contest.
+Consider holding a staff recipe contest.
 To keep things fair, limit the contest to 3 entry categories and make sure you have at least 2 entrants for each.
 This way, voters can compare apples to apples, appetizers to appetizers, and desserts to desserts.

 9. Host your own Great Thanksgiving Pie Bake-Off

-Speaking of healthy competition, a pie bake-off might be tons of fun for the gang.
-All you need here are willing competitors, a panel of judges, and a great prize.
+For a dose of healthy competition, consider having a team pie bake-off.
+All you need here are willing competitors, a panel of judges, and a prize.

 In keeping with the spirit of the holiday, you could make a donation to a local charity of the winner’s choosing.
 An afternoon off works, too.